sandoche/Jekyll-webpack-boilerplate/README.md

 - [x] Try subfolders for images
 - [x] Doorbell script to update because it's in French
 - [x] Fix the empty remove
+- [x] Tell in documentation to change package.json or check how to change it in the favicon plugin
-- [ ] Try the boilerplate with a real project (snitco compare after before with Lighthouse)
+- [x] Try the boilerplate with a real project (snitco compare after before with Lighthouse)
-- [ ] Change doc and file to have a single logo to load for everywhere
-- [ ] Check manifest and PWA
+- [x] Check manifest and PWA
-- [ ] Write the article draft
+- [x] Write the article draft
 - [ ] Try to fix in windows
 - [ ] Try to build Guetzli
 - [ ] Finish the article
-- [ ] Tell in documentation to change package.json or check how to change it in the favicon plugin